-I make a lot of snack foods, for me and for Graham (who never stops eating).
+I make a lot of vegan and vegetarian snack foods, for me and for Graham (who never stops eating).
 We always have some kind of muffin, bar, dip, or smoothie kicking around, and I rely heavily on nutrient dense snacks to get through my day.
 With school starting up again and this shift into cooler weather, a collection of healthy, plant based snacks seemed appropriate.
-Toss one in your child's lunch kit, pack some for yourself, or just keep them around the house for when a craving hits but you want a healthier option.
+Toss one in your child’s lunch kit, pack some for yourself, or just keep them around the house for when a craving hits but you want a healthier option.

 We’re heading to Germany on Monday and I’m low on time right now, so instead of a new recipe this week I decided to put together this collection of healthy, plant based snack recipes.
 I’ll be making a bunch of these to take on our flights, with some quinoa salad, raw chocolate, and plenty of water, fruits, and veggies.

 This is my all-time favourite granola bar recipe, partly because it’s so easy to make and doesn’t require and stovetop or baking time.
 They’re only sweetened with applesauce and dates, so these bars are perfect for little hands and bellies!
 In addition to being sugar-free, they’re also gluten-free, nut-free, and vegan.

 One of my first recipes and one that I still turn to as a go-to for an easy to transport snack.
 These chewy, slightly sweeter bars hold up well and they’re also nut-free.
 The original recipe isn’t gluten-free but I have made these with oat flour before with good results.